 - some features of the communication between federations and the Somerset CCG

-More information about the GP Federations and their membership can be found by following this link to the GP Federation Page.
+More information about the GP Federations and their membership can be found by following this link to the GP Commissioning Localities Page.

 Contact details for the Somerset CCG